HeleneZablit/website-x0x0/index.md

 ## Neighbouring Bubbles Analysis

 The graph below is showing us differences in beer ratings between bubbles.
 If we get a Cohen’s D above 0.2 we can say that it is statistically significant, however, none of the bubbles attain the 0.2 threshold.
-Our lead is a dead end, maybe finer details are being lost as we’re averaging over a whole bubble?
+We have been lead to dead end, maybe finer details are being lost as we’re only take the average over a whole bubble?

 <div style="display: flex; justify-content: center; margin: 20px 0;">
     <iframe src="{{ site.baseurl }}/assets/img/question2/neighbours_regions_cohend.html"